sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Each of those software are deployed in one or many infrastructure (on premise, on the public cloud, or a combination of the two making it a hybrid deployment).

 For the scope of this Strategy, Operating Systems are NOT defined as IT products.
-Therefore should an IT Product depend on an Operating System to run in production, it is compliance with this Guiding Policy.
+Therefore should an IT Product depend on an Operating System to run in production, it is in compliance with this Guiding Policy.

 ### Build<!-- omit in toc -->